 Waterfall is a product and software development methodology.
 It breaks work into sequential stages flowing towards the completion of the project.

-Typical stages within a waterfall process include producing a requirements document, designing the software architecture, designing the UX and UI, developing the software, testing prototypes, verifying that the work was completed to specification and finally entering a maintenance stage if required.
+Typical stages within a this process include producing a requirements document, designing the software architecture, designing the UX and UI, developing the software, testing prototypes, verifying that the work was completed to specification and finally entering a maintenance stage if required.

 Costs and time requirements are known at the start of the project